Kenya

 The KAZNET digital crowdsourcing platform is improving both the quality of data collection and the access to climate information services by pastoralists contributing livestock market information (including prices, body condition, and milk yields).
 Data gathered helps to increase commercial livestock sales and income and provides critical information needed for policy making and prioritization.

 Under AICCRA, KAZNET has expanded its operations in northern Kenya to collect and disseminate data on markets and the effects of drought on livelihoods and nutrition.
-KAZNET is currently working with 24 contributors across three counties to collect data from 144 households, while 2,250 households are receiving timely information about markets and pasture conditions.
+KAZNET is currently working with more than 50 contributors across five counties to collect data from 144 households, while 2,250 households are receiving timely information about markets and pasture conditions.

 The reach of KAZNET is expected to expand to 6,000 households by December 2024.